edubkendo/tower-docs/en/guides/controllers/flash.md

 #Flash-Messages

 The flash is a way to pass messages to your user that will appear on screen only once, then disappear when they change or refresh the page -- unless they do something to cause the message to be added back to the flash, like repeating the same error.
 This feature is modeled on a similar feature that appears in both Rails and Express.
-The code was modeled closely on Express's, but they function more similarly to how they function in Rails --the developer can just *use* them, without needing to add dynamic helpers or create additional templates.
+The code was modeled closely on Express's, but they function more closely to how they function in Rails --the developer can just *use* them, without needing to add dynamic helpers or create additional templates.

 ##Usage

-Using the flash is simple, just call @flash from your controller, and pass it one of either "error", "success", or "info" followed by the message you want it to flash to your user.
+Using the flash is simple, just call @flash from your controller, and pass it one of three types "error", "success", or "info" followed by the message you want it to flash to your user.
 For instance:

 ```coffeescript
   index: ->